Quantum photonics in triangular-cross-section nanodevices in silicon carbide: Triangular cross-section SiC photonic crystal cavity

 \section{Triangular cross-section SiC photonic crystal cavity}

 Photonic crystal cavities are nanostructures with periodic variation of refractive index which localize photons to sub-wavelength mode volumes.
-Their use in crystalline silicon carbide has been explored for 2D geometries in smart-cut 6H-SiC \cite{song2011demonstration} and heteroepitaxially grown 3C-SiC on Si \cite{radulaski2013photonic, calusine2014silicon}, which do not host high quality color centers, as well as in the 2D heterostructure geometry \cite{song2019ultrahigh} and rectangular and trapezoidal 1D cavities \cite{bracher2015fabrication, song2018high, lukin20204h} in 4H-SiC substrates that do, or in principle could, host color centers.
-The quality factors of devices in these studies was up to 630,000 in structures without emitters and 19,300 for the structures with emitters.
-In this study, we turn to triangular nanobeam photonic crystal cavities with elliptical air holes whose major axis radius is tapered along the device, which have proved successful in diamond color center research in achieving ultra-high Q-factors and ultra-small mode volumes \cite{quan2011deterministic, burek2014high}.
+The triangular nanobeam photonic crystal cavities explored in this study have elliptical air holes whose major axis radius is tapered along the device, which have proved successful in diamond color center research in achieving ultra-high Q-factors and ultra-small mode volumes \cite{quan2011deterministic, burek2014high} and more importantly, offer better mode confinement and scalability than the well-explored methods.
 As shown in Figure \ref{fig:fig3}, the cavity has a width $d = 1.94a$ and consists of 30 through holes on either side of the center of the cavity with uniform spacing between the holes, lattice constant $a = 387.8$ nm.
 The minor radius of the holes is $0.292a$ and to minimize scattering and maximize Q-factor, the major radius is quadratically varied from $r{_1}= 0.486a$ to $r{_{30}} = 0.292a$ over 30 holes.
 The beam has a triangular cross-section with a half-angle $\alpha$ = \ang{35}.